Indonesian cuisine: Poultry

-The most common poultry consumed is chicken and duck to a lesser amount, pigeon, quail and wild swamp bird such as watercock are also consumed.
-Traditionally, Indonesians breed free-ranged chicken in the villages known as ayam kampung (village chicken).
-Compared to common domesticated chicken, these village chicken are thinner and their meat are slightly firmer.
+The most common poultry consumed is chicken, followed by duck.
+Pigeon, quail and wild swamp birds such as watercock are also consumed.
+Traditionally, Indonesians breed free-range chickens in the villages known as ayam kampung (village chicken).
+Compared to common mass-farmed chickens, these village chickens are thinner and their meat is slightly firmer.

 Various recipes of ayam goreng (fried chicken) and ayam bakar (grilled chicken) are commonly found throughout Indonesia.
-Other than frying or grilling, chicken might be cooked as soup, such as sup ayam and soto ayam, or cooked in coconut milk as opor ayam.
-Chicken satay is also commonly found in Indonesia, it is a barbecued meat on skewer served with peanut sauce.
-Popular chicken recipes such as ayam goreng kalasan from Yogyakarta, ayam bakar padang from Padang, ayam taliwang from Lombok, ayam betutu from Bali, and ayam goreng lengkuas (galangal fried chicken).
+Other than frying or grilling, chicken might be cooked as soup, such as sup ayam or soto ayam, or cooked in coconut milk as opor ayam.
+Chicken satay is also commonly found in Indonesia; it is barbecued on skewers and served with peanut sauce.
+Popular chicken recipes include ayam goreng kalasan from Yogyakarta, ayam bakar padang from Padang, ayam taliwang from Lombok, ayam betutu from Bali, and ayam goreng lengkuas (galangal fried chicken).